-How to add links to your story?
+How do you add a link to your InstaStory?

 - Create a post for your Instagram stories.
 Try to create one that is related to your link.
 If you’re adding a link to your upcoming group training session, your post could be a video testimonial of client who participated in your last session, a behind-the-scenes live video of your group session taking place, etc. This will increase chances of people clicking your link.

 - Click on the chain icon that pops up in the top right corner.

 - Add the link you’d like people to visit.

 When people click on the story, they’ll see the link and an option to ‘See More’ at the bottom.
 When they swipe it, they’ll be taken directly to that link.

 And your linked page can then work it’s magic and turn them into customers.